jessies98/networking1.3/README.md

 <br />
 <br />
 Next, we will begin wiring the network, starting with the routers.
 Serial cables will be used to connect the routers, with interface S1/0/1 designated as the clock rate interface for synchronous communication.

 Router and Switch Connections:

-•	Router 1 will connect to both Router 2 and Router 3 via serial interfaces.
+-	Router 1 will connect to both Router 2 and Router 3 via serial interfaces.
 It will also connect to the ISP through G0/0/0, and to a wireless access point using G0/0/1.
-•	Router 2 will connect to Router 1 and Router 3 via serial interfaces, and will be linked to Switch 1 through its Gigabit Ethernet port.
+-	Router 2 will connect to Router 1 and Router 3 via serial interfaces, and will be linked to Switch 1 through its Gigabit Ethernet port.
-•	Router 3 will connect to Router 1 and Router 2 via serial interfaces, and will also be connected to Switch 2 via G0/0/0.
+-	Router 3 will connect to Router 1 and Router 2 via serial interfaces, and will also be connected to Switch 2 via G0/0/0.
 Switch Connections and VLAN Setup:
-•	Switch 2 and Switch 3 will be connected using a trunk link to allow multiple VLANs to pass between them.
+-	Switch 2 and Switch 3 will be connected using a trunk link to allow multiple VLANs to pass between them.
-•	Switch 2 will be configured with: o	VLAN 10 for ports F0/1–F0/11
+-	Switch 2 will be configured with:
+    -	VLAN 10 for ports F0/1–F0/11
-o	VLAN 20 for ports F0/12–F0/24
+    -	VLAN 20 for ports F0/12–F0/24
-•	Switch 3 will be configured with: o	VLAN 30 for ports F0/1–F0/11
+•	Switch 3 will be configured with:
+    -	VLAN 30 for ports F0/1–F0/11
-o	VLAN 40 for ports F0/12–F0/24
+    -	VLAN 40 for ports F0/12–F0/24
 •	Each PC will be assigned to the appropriate VLAN based on its physical port and department.
 •	Switch 1 will also be configured with VLANs 10 and 20, using a different subnet than Switch 2.
 It will connect to internal servers, each assigned to a separate VLAN.
 <img src="https://github.com/jessies98/Networking1.3/blob/main/images/Picture5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>